cyclic-software/www/content/posts/write-shitty-code.md

-&gt; In software we rarely know what the future holds
+> In software we rarely know what the future holds

 ‍